mdelapenya/presentations/CI_practices/src/index.md

 # About me

 - Manuel de la Peña
-- Software engineer en Liferay, Inc
+- Software engineer in Liferay, Inc
-- Ingeniero Técnico Informático
-- Apasionado de las nuevas tecnologías
 - Twitter: **@mdelapenya**

 ---